Improve Error/Debug Log messaging

 Again, if you leave the scope to just DHCP and proxy, I feel the point of the ticket will have been lost.
 However if there is a better way I should have gone about it then please educate me.

-#6 Updated by Dominic Cleal over 6 years ago
+#6 Updated by Dominic Cleal almost 7 years ago

 Setting the category of a bug isn't to say we'll only fix the DHCP module, we'll likely check for other occurrences in the same codebase when it's fixed.
 It helps us and others find the ticket again quickly.
 Occurrences in other projects will likely need another ticket if they exist.

-#7 Updated by Dmitri Dolguikh about 5 years ago
+#7 Updated by Dmitri Dolguikh over 5 years ago

 - Status changed from New to Feedback